simolus3/drift/docs/pages/docs/index.md

 - __Type safety__: Instead of writing sql queries manually and parsing the `List<Map<String, dynamic>>` that they return, drift turns rows into objects of your choice.
-- __Stream queries__: Drift let's you "watch" your queries with zero additional effort.
+- __Stream queries__: Drift lets you "watch" your queries with zero additional effort.
 Any query can be turned into an auto-updating stream that emits new items when the underlying data changes.
 - __Fluent queries__: Drift generates a Dart api that you can use to write queries and automatically get their results.
  Keep an updated list of all users with `select(users).watch()`.
 That's it!
 No sql to write, no rows to parse.